 The forensic chemistry major prepares students for positions in forensic labs as forensic drug chemists, arson and explosives analysts/investigators, forensic toxicologists, and trace evidence examiners.
 Like the biology track, it too is well-suited as a pre-professional program and as excellent preparation for graduate work in chemical disciplines.
 Forensic chemistry work is a laboratory-based profession with employment opportunities in local, state, federal, and private laboratories.
 Forensic chemists typically do not do crime scene work on a routine basis but may occasionally be called to a scene.

-Click here for the Forensic Chemistry plan of study.
+Read the Forensic Chemistry Plan of Study

 Forensic Examiner, B.S